Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Threshold Formulae

 Given a threshold formula $\th kn\avec1n$, we can consider, for each $a_l$ such that $1\le l\le n$, the formulae $(\th kn\avec1n)\{a_l/\fff\}$ and $(\th{k+1}n\avec1n)\{a_l/\ttt\}$: we call both of them, informally, `pseudocomplements' of $a_l$.
 The reason for this name is that we can manage to replace, in a given proof, all occurrences of those $\bar a_l$ that appear in cut instances with the pseudocomplements of $a_l$.
 The cut instances and their corresponding identity instances are then removed, leaving us with derivations whose premiss and conclusion contain each a threshold formula.
 Moreover, the $k$-level of the threshold formula in the premiss is one less than the $k$-level of the threshold formula in the conclusion.
 This way, we obtain several derivations, corresponding to increasing values of $k$, that we are able to stitch together until we get a normalised proof.

-All this, of course, needs clarification, but we think that it is helpful to provide a summary here of the main constructions that allow for this stitching operation.
+All this, of course, needs clarification and for many it might be helpful only after having grasped the full proof in its technical form.
+However, we think that it is convenient here to provide a summary of the main constructions allowing for this stitching operation.
 Let us read derivations top-down; the following are the steps that we need to perform, for $0\le k\le n$. \begin{enumerate} \item Build

 \emph{i.e.}, create, from a $k$-level threshold formula, a disjunction between $a_l$ and its pseudocomplement $(\th kn\avec1n)\{a_l/\fff\}$ (Proposition~\ref{PropAuxNorm}); then replace the pseudocomplement into $\bar a_l$, for each identity instance. \item Increase the $k$-level by using the derivations